Theme 2026: New Tales of China’s Silk Road

-All entries should be based on the theme for 2024, New Tales of China’s Inventions.
-One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2024.
+All entries should be based on the theme for 2026, New Tales of China’s Silk Road.
+One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2026.

 Award Categories & Word Limit